tanishchavaan/bmi/webdev/README.md

 # 🧮 BMI Calculator App

 A simple and responsive **BMI (Body Mass Index) Calculator** built using **HTML, CSS, and JavaScript**.
-Input your height and weight, hit calculate, and find out your BMI along with a health category.
+Input your age , gender , height and weight, hit calculate, and find out your BMI along with a health category.

 ---